(Updated December 2018)

-The experience I’ve gained over the past 7 years operating on some outstanding layouts in both the Springfield, MO and Kansas City area, has been invaluable in helping me develop this layout and plan my ops sessions.
-I have been fortunate to participate in sessions and witness first-hand the craftsmanship and operations on the layouts of Ron White and Ron Williams of Springfield; Rick McClelland, Mike Porter, and Joe Kasper of Kansas City; the outstanding KCS 3rd Sub of Steve Davis, and
+The experience gained over the past 10 years operating on some outstanding layouts in both the Springfield, MO and Kansas City area, has been invaluable in helping me develop the current Eagle River Division layout.
+I have been fortunate to participate in and witness first-hand the craftsmanship and operations on the layouts of Ron White and Ron Williams of Springfield; Rick McClelland, Mike Porter, and Joe Kasper of Kansas City; the outstanding KCS 3rd Sub of Steve Davis, and

 Jim Senese’s magnificent Kansas City Terminal.

 Mr. White has been a tremendous resource and source of support, providing feedback, alternate track arrangements, and always asking the right questions that cause me to take a second look at what it is I am trying to accomplish.
-He is an expert in the area of track planning for efficient operation.
+He and Ron Williams are both experts in the area of track planning for efficient operation.

 Trains on the Eagle River Division move from left to right to travel Eastward.
 The western-most location on the layout is known as South Park, with E. Ferritin* being the eastern-most.
 I enjoy the creative freedom that employing fictitious location names gives me.
 My goal is more to capture and recreate the feeling of an area, rather than create a miniature duplicate of a specific town or industry.